evereux/pycatia/README.rst

 alpha software
 --------------

 This is alpha software.

 All the test cases and examples work but there will be many issues outside of the test framework.
-The CATIA com interface is huge and I'm currently just attacking the items I think will be most useful.
-The framework is in place for others to contribute so if you know CATIA and python please do contribute.
+The CATIA com interface is huge and I've predominantly only worked / tested on those I can figure out how to use.

+The entire framework is now in place for others to contribute so if you know CATIA and python (being already familiar with automation using the more traditional methods will help) please do contribute.
 Bonus points for adding tests too.

-I have limited access to CATIA licences / workbenches so will not be able to support those I can't test.
-If your company would like support for additional workbenches adding to pycatia and can provide a license please contact me.
+I have limited access to CATIA licences / workbenches.
+Also, there's are many modules that I simply don't know what they do.
+Thus my ability to test things is extremely limited.

+All this said many bugs that exist should be for the most part be quite easy to fix using those methods that do work as a reference.

 Why was it made?